What is the National School Lunch Program?

 Problems With the National School Lunch Program

 While it’s easy to see the benefits that the NSLP provides, the program has also been subject to controversy and criticism over the years.
-The program has also struggled to keep up with the increasing demand.
+For example, it has also struggled to keep up with the increasing demand.
+And many people argue that the ingredients in the meals are not very nutritionally balanced and contribute to obesity in kids.

 Food quality